quantum-kite/kite/docs/documentation/disorder.md

 ### Example: Vacancy defects

-To add vacancies on a single sublattice with a given [`#!python concentration`][structuraldisorder-concentration] one uses the simple instruction:
+To add vacancy defects with a given
+[`#!python concentration`][structuraldisorder-concentration] on a single sublattice one uses the simple instruction:

 ``` python
 struc_disorder = kite.StructuralDisorder(lattice, concentration=0.2)